 My wife and I were just watching the John Hagee program on television.
 Mr. Hagee's son, Matthew, was delivering a message called something like "Who would follow this guy?".
 The message was about the current apostasy and the preparations we are inadvertently making for the success of the Antichrist.
 During the sermon, he said that those who do not follow Christ are going to fall right into the trap of the antichrist because they are absorbed in the "me-ism" of today.
 Though it's pretty clear we are not talking about the same thing in the same way, Matthew Hagee's statements are right on target and agree with the statements you read here.
 However, we each make the same statements with completely different meanings.

 What is this "me-ism" he mentions?
 A 2008 book by Michael Horton called Christless Christianity recently caught my attention as it addresses this very concept.
 Horton describes a phenomenon in today's "Christian" churches that have one thing in common - self.
 The focus of the pastors today seems to be on the successful life you can achieve now if you just follow their instructions - and send them a check or buy their latest book.
-This all takes away from the goal we Christians are supposed to have - accepting the gift of Christ on our behalf and sharing that with the world.
+This all takes away from the goal we Christians are supposed to have - accepting the gift of Christ on our behalf, sharing that with the world, and focusing on giving glory to the Father.
 This points toward work already done for us - not toward work we can do to earn it.

 "That's just for people who don't have Jesus in their hearts."